Côte-de-Beaupré paysage fleuve Saint-Laurent Québec

 Free entry

-Everything you need to know before you go
+Everything you need to know before leaving

 How to get there

 By car from Old Quebec: about 30 minutes to the falls, 50 minutes to Sainte-Anne.
-By bus: Réseau de transport de la Capitale provides regular connections to Sainte-Anne-de-Beaupré.
+By bus: Réseau de transport de la Capitale offers regular connections to Sainte-Anne-de-Beaupré.
 By bike: the bike path runs along the river for several kilometers, a delight in spring and summer.

 When to go

-Where to eat along the way
+Where to eat on the road

 The perfect pit stop